4rminParvin/4rminParvin/README.md

 ---
 Here are my GitHub statistics:

 <a href="https://github.com/4rminParvin">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=4rminParvin&theme=radical" alt="4rmin's GitHub Stats" />
 </a>

 These are the languages I have used the most in my projects so far:

 <a href="https://github.com/4rminParvin">
   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=4rminParvin&theme=radical" />
 </a>

-Here are the front-end websites that I have coded:
+Here are some of the front-end websites that I have coded:

 <a href="https://github.com/4rminParvin/negar-behrouzi">
     <img align="center" src="https://github-readme-stats.vercel.app/api/pin/?username=4rminParvin&theme=radical&repo=negar-behrouzi" />
 </a>